Developmental Education

 MULTIPLE MEASURES

-THECB has prescribed the following multiple measures guidelines for student course placement.
-Students who meet the following criteria may enter college-level courses for Fall 2023:
+The Texas Higher Education Coordinating Board (THECB) has prescribed the following multiple measures guidelines for student course placement.
+Students who meet the following criteria may enter college-level courses beginning Fall 2023:

-• Student has taken the TSI-A in all areas.
+• Student has attempted the TSIA in all areas.

-• Student has completed 4 years of English and 4 years of Math. *There is no requirement to what level of math, so long as the student was engaged for 4 years in math.
+• Student has completed 4 years of English and 4 years of Math. *There is no requirement to level of math completed, so long as the student was enrolled for 4 years in math.

-• Student has earned a 3.30 High School GPA (not rounded).
+• Student has earned a minimum cumulative 3.30 High School GPA (not rounded).

 If the student earns a C or better in the college level course, they will be considered TSI complete in the corresponding subject area.
 If the student earns a D, the student must retake the college level course in the following semester.
-If the student earns an F, the student must enroll in the developmental course in the following semester.
+If the student earns an F, the student must enroll in the developmental course.

 A&M-TEXARKANA’S DEVELOPMENTAL EDUCATION PLAN

-Students who transfer to A&M-Texarkana without successfully completing the DE sequence at their previous institutions must successfully complete A&M-Texarkana’s developmental education sequence within 27 attempted SCH at A&M-Texarkana.
+Students who transfer to A&M-Texarkana without successfully completing the DE sequence at their previous institutions must successfully complete A&M-Texarkana’s developmental education sequence within 27 attempted semester credit hours (SCH) at A&M-Texarkana.

 1. Pre-Assessment Activity (PAA)